tybottorff/bottorffdocs/notes/literature_notes.md

 # Cardiac myosin-specific autoimmune T cells contribute to immune-checkpoint-inhibitor-associated myocarditis
  - cardiac myosin-specific autoreactive T cells drive pathogenesis of PD-1 inhibitor-induced myocarditis in mice
  - PD-1 expressing cardiac myosin-specific autoimmune T cells are present in heart during naive conditions
+# CCR4<sup>+</sup> memory CD4<sup>+</sup> T lymphocytes are increased in peripheral blood and lesional skin from patients with atopic dermatitis
+ - Th1 express CXCR3 and secrete IFNgamma, Th2 express CCR4 and secrete IL4
+ - predominance of CCR4<sup>+</sup> cells in periphery of atopic dermatitis patients (CCR4 important in migration of Th2 cells from blood into lesional skin)
+# CCR4 is an upregulated chemokine receptor of peripheral blood memory CD4<sup>+</sup> T cells in Crohn's disease
+ - several chemokine receptors are selectively expressed on T cell surfaces depending on polarization
+ - CCR4 expression on memory T cells lower in UC than in Crohn's/HC, CCR4 expression on memory CD4s higher in Crohn's than in UC/HC
 # CD103 and CD39 coexpression identifies neoantigen-specific cytotoxic T cells in colorectal cancers with low mutational burden
  - CD39 may mean exhausted/dysfunctional but not yet determined
 # CD103<sup>+</sup> CD8<sup>+</sup> T<sub>RM</sub> cells accumulate in tumors of anti-PD-1-responder lung cancer patients and are tumor-reactive lymphocytes enriched with Tc17